 Orange Basil spa water (purified water, orange slices, and a few fresh organic basil leaves – fun, refreshing way to get all the water you need throughout the day!)

 I normally base my prep off of my meal plan, which I developed based on my P90X3 Nutrition Guide.
-I share this complete meal plan (portion sizes, what & when to eat) as well as free coaching (personalized guidance and fun small group support) with my challenge group clients.
+I share this complete meal plan (portion sizes, what & when to eat) here.

 Hope this prep idea helps you!
 I’d love to hear what YOU do to make eating healthy easier for your family!
 Please comment below!